BlueTeaNL/development-machine-ansible/README.md

 BlueTea Ansible IT Automation
 ============================

+Want to deploy a new development environment?
+Read [Clean install](CLEAN_INSTALL.md) for the how-to!

 This repository contains Ansible configurations for automating server installations and application deployments.

 This repository is still a work in progress so it isn't finished yet!